 Upcoming JBFCS Events

 In our efforts to raise funds to support our programs and introduce JBFCS to a wider circle of friends, JBFCS hosts a variety of events each year.
-For more information on JBFCS events, please email Jennifer Magdol, Special Events Manager, at email@example.com or call her at 212-632-4712.
+For more information on JBFCS events, please email Hope Larson, Special Events Manager, at firstname.lastname@example.org or call her at 212-632-4712.

 Save the date!
-On April 24, 2013 JBFCS Trustees Seymour R. Askin, Jr. and Jean Shafiroff as well as, Jerry Jacobson, Partner, Proskauer will be honored.
-A special tribute will be given to Paul Levine, Executive Vice President & CEO, who after decades of service, will be retiring later in the year.
+On April 24, 2013 JBFCS Trustees Seymour R. Askin, Jr. and Jean Shafiroff as well as, Jerry Jacobson, Partner, Proskauer were honored.
+A special tribute was given to Paul Levine, former Executive Vice President & CEO, who after decades of service, retired.

 On March 14, 2013 we celebrated the work of our honorees Dr. Bijan and Vera Safai, Kyle P. Flaherty and Normal Lowe with the amazing artists of The Shield Institute!
 The Shield Institute works with children and adults with developmental challenges, providing opportunities to learn, grow, and contribute to society.
 Our innovative programs focus on each person's unique talents and abilities.
 At the same time The Shield seeks to transform the way communities and societies understand, relate to, and support these individuals.
 By honoring diverse values, backgrounds, abilities, and interests, we ensure that people with disabilities enjoy the same rights and opportunities as everyone else.